teach-afp/www/input/lecture-packaging.md

    ```

 It is good practice to also publish the implementation so that users can implement missing functionality efficiently.
+E.g., maybe you are missing a function `lookupMax :: Ord a => BST a -> Maybe a` that you can only implement efficiently if you have access to the constructors of `BST`.

 However, only the interface is officially public and thus binding.

 Basic packaging
 ---------------

 Haskell software is usually packaged with [Cabal].
+While [Stack] is another build system for Haskell, it also uses `.cabal` files to define packages.

 [Cabal]: https://cabal.readthedocs.io/en/stable/